 Wi-fi baby monitors are lifesavers and they are totally worth it!
 When you start accessing your baby video feeds on your phone app, you’ll appreciate this more.
 However, you’ll face the challenges of finding a safe and low-interference Wi-Fi baby monitor with a highly rated mobile app to give you the best images and videos of your baby.

-A comparison Table of 10 Best Baby Monitors with WiFi, both 2.4 GHz and 5 GHz
+A comparison Table of the Best 5 GHz Baby Monitors (and 2.4 GHz too)

 Nanit Pro emerged as our overall best WiFi baby monitor that works with 5 GHz wifi in 2022.
 It was released in February 2021, as an upgrade to Nanit Plus which was released on September 14, 2018, which was also an improvement of the original Nanit baby monitor.
 In early 2020, Nanit released the breathing wear, and you can now buy the Nanit Plus monitor with the breathing wear and a stand, as a complete unit for video, audio, and breathing monitoring.
 Nanit is also among our overall best baby monitors in our 2022 list here, coming top ahead of other wifi and non-wifi peers such as Infant Optics DXR 8 Pro and Vava Baby Monitor.